We Sweep, and Maintain Wood, Gas, Pellet, Coal and Oil Chimney Flues.

 NFI Certified Master Hearth Professional For Wood, Gas* and Pellet

 Our chimney cleaning services include an NFPA 211 (National Fire Code)

 For all of our other services please see our main web site www.chestnuthillchimney.com

+Clean chimneys don't catch fire.
+It's that simple.
+Anything that burns leaves a deposit behind, creosote.
+Creosote is highly flammable, it is what causes a chimney fire in a wood burning chimney.
+A simple chimney sweeping can prevent chimney fires.
+Wood stove flues usually require cleaning once a year, sometimes more often, if you have clay flue tiles.
+Pellet stoves require an annual cleaning at the end of the burning season (it's in the manual).
 An oil flue doesn't catch fire like wood flue does, however oil soot is full of water and corrosive chemicals that can eat away at and damage masonry and clay flue tiles.
 This can lead to cracks and gaps in your chimney flue system, and allow carbon monoxide into your home.
-Also, and more common than anyone would think, oil soot does accumulate and pile up, and can eventually block off the connection from the pipe to the chimney, causing a no draft situation.
-It does take many years for this to happen, but when was the last time you had your oil flue swept? (the oil service technicians do not touch your chimney).
+Also, and more common than anyone would think, oil soot does accumulate and pile up sometimes with other debris in the chimney - like broken flue tiles, and can eventually block off the connection from the pipe to the chimney, causing a no draft situation.
+Oil Burner technicians do not check or sweep chimneys.

 Metal chimneys also need regular sweeping.
 Soot does not stick to them as readily as masonry, but it is present and does need to be removed.